The Dancing University of the University of Pécs is a unique initiative in Hungarian higher education.

 - Due to safety measures, the Parkinson dance continued online.

-- We are launching outdoors dance courses at the sports field and in parks of the university.
+- We have offered outdoors dance courses at the sports field and in parks of the university since 2021 spring.

 - Several participants wrote their thesis on the project, decided to learn the chosen dance style at higher level later, or became dance instructors.